statmike/vertex-ai-mlops/readme.md

 <a id = 'setup'></a>
 ## Setup

-The demonstrations are presented in a series of JupyterLab notebooks.
-These can be reviewed directly in [this repository on GitHub](https://github.com/statmike/vertex-ai-mlops) or cloned to your Jupyter instance on [Vertex AI Workbench](https://cloud.google.com/vertex-ai/docs/workbench/notebook-solution).
+The demonstrations are presented in a series of notebooks that are best run in JupyterLab.
+These can be reviewed directly in [this repository on GitHub](https://github.com/statmike/vertex-ai-mlops) or cloned to your Jupyter instance on [Vertex AI Workbench Instances](https://cloud.google.com/vertex-ai/docs/workbench/instances/introduction).

-### Option 1: Review files directly
+### Option 1: Review And Use Individual Files

 Select the files and review them directly in the browser or IDE of your choice.
 This can be helpful for general understanding and selecting sections to copy/paste to your project.
+Some options to get a local copy of this repositories content:
+- use git: `git clone https://github.com/statmike/vertex-ai-mlops`
+- use `wget` to copy individual files directly from GitHub:
+    - Go to the notebook on GitHub.com and right-click the download link.
+Then select copy link address.
+    - Alternatively, click the Raw button on GitHub and then copy the URL that loads.
+    - Run the following from a notebook cell or directly from a terminal (without the !).
+Note the slightly different address that points directly to raw content on GitHub.
+        - `!wget "https://raw.githubusercontent.com/statmike/vertex-ai-mlops/main/<path and filename>.ipynb"`
+- Use [Colab](https://colab.research.google.com/) (and soon [Vetex AI Enterprise Colab](https://cloud.google.com/vertex-ai/docs/colab/create-console-quickstart)) to open the notebooks.
+Many of the notebooks have section at the top with buttons for opening directly in Colab.
+Some notebooks don't yet have this feature and some use local Docker which is not available on Colab.

 ### Option 2: Run These Notebooks in a Vertex AI Workbench based Notebook

 TL;DR
-> In Google Cloud Console, Select/Create a Project then go to Vertex AI > Workbench > User-Managed Notebooks
+> In Google Cloud Console, Select/Create a Project then go to Vertex AI > Workbench > Instances
 > - Create a new notebook and Open JupyterLab
 > - Clone this repository using Git Menu, Open and run `00 - Environment Setup.ipynb`